tayiorbeii/egghead.io_idiomatic_redux_course_notes/07-Filtering_Redux_State_with_React_Router_Params.md

 Since the `VisibleTodoList` component gets rendered from the app, we need to add the `filter` prop to make it available in the `mapStateToProps` function of the `VisibleTodoList`.

 We want the filter prop to correspond to the current `filter` parameter in our route configuration (the `path='/(:filter)'` we set in a previous lesson).
-React Router makes these parameters available to the route handler componens in a special prop called `params`, so we will add `params` as a prop to `App`.
+React Router makes these parameters available to the route handler component in a special prop called `params`, so we will add `params` as a prop to `App`.
 Now we will be able to read the filter from `params.filter`.

 Since the `filter` param is empty on the root path, we'll pass `'all'` to `VisibleTodoList` as a fallback.